Spring In Croatia: What To Do In Croatia In April & May

 Spend Spring in Croatia on an Island

-The end of spring is the greatest time to visit the islands if you like things quiet.
-With the hotels just opening up again, and not very many tourists you have the beaches and bars to yourself.
+The end of spring is the most fantastic time to visit the islands if you like things quiet.
+With the hotels just opening up again and not very many tourists, you have the beaches and bars to yourself.
 That’s the way we like it, so that’s why we spent a spring weekend on Brač one year.

 You can discover new islands to explore here, and next week we have a list of relatively unknown islands ready to share with you.

 Be sure to check out the ferry timetable.
-Ferries are running, but nowhere near as many as there are in summer, and so your choices are more limited.
+Ferries are running, but nowhere near as many as in summer, so your choices are more limited.
 On the upside, you’ll have many of the islands to yourself.

 Days of Asparagus & Cuttlefish in Labin & Rabac

-We’ve mentioned that spring time means asparagus and all manner of beautiful spring-time gastronomy, and across the region, you will find a number of restaurants who offer set menus which incorporate two of the main spring ingredients – asparagus and cuttlefish.
+We’ve mentioned that springtime means asparagus and all manner of beautiful springtime gastronomy, and across the region, you will find several restaurants that offer set menus that incorporate two of the mainspring ingredients – asparagus and cuttlefish.

-Head to Ston for the annual Oyster Festival, and the chance to try some delicious seafood and local wines.
-The festival is not only to celebrate the delicious food of the region but also pays respect to the Saint Joseph holiday.
+Head to Ston for the annual Oyster Festival and the chance to try some delicious seafood and local wines.
+The festival is to celebrate the delicious food of the region and pays respect to the Saint Joseph holiday.